hfish063/t-weather/README.md

 ## About
 **t-weather** is a simple terminal based application to find the current and forecasted weather for locations all around the globe.

+The project is implemented using the reqwest::**blocking** module, however wait time is minimized by retrieving all required data in single requests.
+This ensures that we will only need to make a new request to the weather API when the location changes.

 ## Guide
 In order to obtain an API key, you will need to register for a free account at [weatherapi.com](https://www.weatherapi.com/).